 Before you perform Instant VM Recovery, check the following prerequisites:

-- You can restore a VM from a backup that has at least one successfully created restore point.
+- You can restore a machine from a backup that has at least one successfully created restore point.

-- If you are recovering a VM to the production network, make sure that the original VM is powered off to avoid conflicts.
+- If you restore a machine to the production network, make sure that the original machine is powered off to avoid conflicts.

 - Finalizing Instant VM Recovery using Veeam Quick Migration with Smart Switch requires at least the amount of instantly recovered VM RAM settings plus 200 MB of free disk space in vPower NFS cache location to suspend the VM state to disk.
 For example, if the restored VM has 32 GB of virtual RAM, 32.2 GB of free space is required.
 This is not a requirement when you are using vSphere Storage vMotion instead.